Disciples and Tribulation

 The “Lamb”

-who was slain to redeem his people now summons his “saints…to be faithful even
+who redeemed his people summons his “saints…to be faithful even unto death,”

-unto death,” not only in the city of Smyrna but all believers throughout
+not only in the city of Smyrna but all believers throughout the period between

 Overcoming

-After persevering through “tribulation,” the saints will find themselves “standing before the Throne and the Lamb” in the New Creation - (Revelation 7:9-17).
+will find themselves “standing before the Throne and the Lamb” in high

-would follow Jesus “wherever he goes” overcome the “Dragon by
+to follow Jesus “wherever he goes” overcome Satan “By the blood of

-They remain faithful in their testimony even at the cost of their own well-being,
+faithful in their testimony even at the cost of their well-being, wealth,

 RELATED POSTS: